15 Unexpected Benefits of Volunteering That Will Inspire You

 Volunteeer for Others But Also for Yourself

 Did you know that we, as a society, value volunteers so much that we even put a monetary value on their time?
-In fact, our volunteer work may be more valuable than our regular work!
+Our volunteer work may be more valuable than our regular work!

 The Independent Sector, an organization that gathers tons of statistics about charitable activities, places an Estimated National Value of Each Volunteer Hour every year.
-That value stands, as of 2017, at $24.69 an hour.
-The actual amount varies from state to state, but we can see that volunteers are very valuable people.
+That value stands, as of 2018, at $25.43 an hour.
+The actual amount varies from state to state, but we can see that volunteers are precious people.